Hitting the festival circuit: developing your festival strategy

 The pinnacle of a short film’s career – nomination to the Oscars – also has a number of rules, such as no TV or online broadcast.
-These rules are strict, so make sure you check out www.oscars.org if you’re considering aiming for the top.
+These rules are strict, but there are some exceptions so make sure you check out www.oscars.org if you’re considering aiming for the top.

 TIP: You can extend the life of your ‘premiere status’ by offering smaller festivals your ‘European premiere’ or your ‘Australasian premiere’, or other variations of this.